eddienko/jupyterlab-colabinspired-theme-light/README.md

-# myorg/jupyterlab-colab-theme
+# @eddienko/jupyterlab-colabinspired-theme-light

-A JupyterLab theme extension.
+A JupyterLab theme extension inspired in Colab.

 ## Prerequisites